The action of component groups on irreducible components of Springer fibers: Signed domino tableaux and a combinatorial description of

-In the remainder of the paper, we will work with $\fsp_{2n}$. \begin{exa} Consider the domino tableaux in \cref{standardex}. $T_2$ is not admissible because $T_2^2$ has the shape $(3,1)\notin \cP_c(4)$.
-We see that the dominos labeled $2$ and $3$ in $T_2$ are not of three types above.
+\begin{exa} Consider the domino tableaux in \cref{standardex}.
+The tableau $T_2$ is not admissible because $T_2^2$ has the shape $(3,1) \notin \cP_C(4)$.
+Alternatively, one can observe that the dominoes labeled $2$ and $3$ in $T_2$ are not of the three types defined above.